Information on the General Reserve Bank Data Privacy can be found here.

 We strive to send you e-mail communications that are informative and relevant, but also appreciate that you are in the best position to evaluate the appropriateness of our communications to you.

-Generally, the types of e-mail communications the Federal Reserve Financial Services will send to you include, but are not limited to, transactional/relationship e-mails and marketing-related e-mails.
+Generally, the types of e-mail communications the Federal Reserve Bank of Chicago will send to you include, but are not limited to, transactional, relationship, and marketing e-mails.

 You may also receive separate electronic communications from other Federal Reserve Bank entities.
 Any modifications you make to your subscription preferences for communications received from the Federal Reserve Bank of Chicago or Federal Reserve Financial Services will not change or otherwise impact your subscription preferences for communications from other Federal Reserve Bank entities.
 Please respond as directed by the sending entity to modify your subscription.